Ask Who Gets Paid Before You Take Financial Advice

 Follow the payment

-The compensation model does not automatically invalidate advice, but it explains the pressure behind it.
+Compensation does not automatically invalidate advice, but it explains the pressure behind the recommendation.

 02